plabayo/rama/docs/book/src/crate.md

 * the code compiles and checks;
 * unit tests pass
-* binaries get build for each release of `rama-cli`

 As we do not use this platform ourselves and neither do we run integration tests on them, we can however not promise that there are no issues with these builds.
+Neither do we provide prebuild binaries for this platform.

 | platform | tested | test platform |
 |----------|--------|---------------|